BY-LAWS OF THE CALIFORNIA STATE HOMEOPATHIC MEDICAL SOCIETY, INC.

 B. Active Membership in the society is also available to non-licensed health professionals who are legally allowed to practice in California and have passed the Council for Homeopathic Certification (CHC) examination.

-C. Active Membership in the Society is also available nationally or internationally to non-USA licensed health professionals who have a valid license to practice homeopathy in their country of residence and /or at least 500 hours homeopathic training [lectures, video, etc.] and 2 years clinical experience.
+C. Active Membership in the Society is also available to non-USA licensed health professionals residing in the United States who have a valid license to practice homeopathy in their country of residence and /or at least 500 hours homeopathic training [lectures, video, etc.] and 2 years clinical experience.

-Active members are able to hold office and vote.
+Active members are able to hold office and vote, and be listed in the CHMS Membership Directory.

 2. Affiliate Membership is available to all persons whose professional activities involve a specialized contribution to Homeopathic medicine and are currently living in the United States.
 Affiliate members do not hold office or vote, but receive all other membership benefits.